Tolkien and the medieval

-J. R. R. Tolkien was attracted to medieval literature, and made use of it in his writings both in his poetry, which contained numerous pastiches of medieval verse, and in his Middle-earth writings where he embodied a wide range of medieval concepts.
+J. R. R. Tolkien was attracted to medieval literature, and made use of it in his writings, both in his poetry, which contained numerous pastiches of medieval verse, and in his Middle-earth novels where he embodied a wide range of medieval concepts.

 Tolkien's prose adopts medieval ideas for much of its structure and content.
 The Lord of the Rings is interlaced in medieval style.
 The Silmarillion has a medieval cosmology.
-The Lord of the Rings makes use of many borrowings from Beowulf, especially in the culture of the Riders of Rohan, as well as medieval weapons and armour, heraldry, languages including Old English and Old Norse, and magic.
+The Lord of the Rings makes use of many borrowings from Beowulf, especially in the culture of the Riders of Rohan, as well as medieval weapons and armour, feudal allegiance, heraldry, languages including Old English and Old Norse, and magic.

 Context

 The Middle Ages

 In the history of Europe, the Middle Ages or medieval period lasted approximately from the 5th to the late 15th centuries, similarly to the Post-classical period of global history.
 It began with the fall of the Western Roman Empire and transitioned into the Renaissance and the Age of Discovery.
 In the Early Middle Ages, the End of Roman rule in Britain c.
 400 was soon followed by the Anglo-Saxon settlement of Britain.
 By the sixth century, Anglo-Saxon England, "the bit [of Medieval culture] that Tolkien knew best", consisted of many small kingdoms including Northumbria, Mercia, and East Anglia, engaged in ongoing warfare with each other.